madwyn/angular-file-process/README.md

 - `findItemsToBeProcessed`: Find the items marked as `TO_BE_PROCESSED`.
 The items will be marked as such before they go processing.
 - `findItemsInProcessing`: Find the items being processed.

+###Events

+The event names are stored in the enum `$fileProcess.EVT`.
+Access the event name: `$fileProcess.EVT.ABORT_ITEM`.

+The internal instance of class `Process` is called `proc`.

+    ABORT_ITEM                  : When an item is aborted.
+    ABORT_ALL                   : When abortAll() is called.
+    ERROR_ITEM                  : When the processor returned error during/after processing.
+    SUCCESS_ITEM                : When the processor returned success after processing.
+    PROGRESS_ITEM               : When the processor is progressing an item.
+    PROGRESS_ALL                : When the proc is updating the over all progress.
+    COMPLETE_ALL                : When the task list is complete.
+    BEFORE_ADDING_A_FILE        : Before adding a file to the list.
+    AFTER_ADDING_A_FILE         : After adding a file to the list.
+    WHEN_ADDING_A_FILE_FAILED   : When adding a file failed, usually caused by failure to passing the filter.
+    AFTER_ADDING_ALL            : After adding all files.
+    BEFORE_PROCESSING_ITEM      : Before processing an item.
+    BEFORE_PROCESSING_ALL       : Before processing all items in the list.

 ##Using it as a file MD5 generator

     var fileHandler = $fileProcess.create({